BryanC21/GymWebApp/backend/README.md

 #### Parameters

 #### Response
-* 200: The users were found
+* 200: The classes were found
-* 404: No users were found
+* 404: No classes were found
 * 401: Error
 * return: {
     "status": "success",